Maverickk6/zuri-task-chat-todo-endpoint-document/README.md

 # Cancel Recurring Task
 ## Description

-This Plugin allows a user to cancel recurring tasks by setting them to null.
+This Plugin allows a user to cancel recurring tasks by setting them to null or false.

 ## Endpoint
 */cancel_recurringTask/\*